iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 The server only accepts specific URLs and will service JSON or JSONP data depending on the URL and its parameters.
 If the URL does not exist, the server will return a page not found (404) error.

-A comprehensive list of urls and parameters is listed below at :ref:`qdb_httpd-url-reference`.
+A comprehensive list of URLs and parameters is listed below at :ref:`qdb_httpd-url-reference`.

+.. highlight:: shell

 .. _qdb_httpd-parameters-reference: